 - 200 – 299.99s: Lots of slow, large Cuccos

-As I said before, if you (somehow) succeed in completing this hectic challenge, the prize is a Giant Cucco that waits by the gate of the Cucco Ranch.
+As I said before, if you (somehow) succeed in completing this hectic challenge, the prize is a Giant Cucco that waits by the gate of the Cucco Ranch, as well as 3,000 Rupees.
 Every time you talk to it, it flaps its wings then spits a single heart at you.
 It also appears in the ending.
 Here is a series of pictures showing what happens, along with all the text:

 Finally, here’s the Giant Cucco in the ending of the game.
 As the camera pans over the ranch, the Cucco flaps and spits out a heart, just as it does during the game: